DDexxeDD/phtree-c/README.md

 Why templates and a bunch of bit/dimensionality specific files?
 Because supporting arbitrary bit widths and dimensionality in a single data structure would require much more complexity and overhead.
 You probably know what you need/want for your project, all of that complexity and overhead isn't going to help you any, its just going to slow you down.
 So the complexity is rolled into the templates and you get a tighter, more efficient, more hackable tree for your project.

-Please note that while internal tree data types are publicly defined, you **should not** be directly touching anything inside of them, unless you are changing the functionality of the tree.
-They are public so that you do not always have to heap allocate things and because this is C and if you want to shoot yourself in the foot, go for it :D
+Please note that while internal tree data types are publicly defined, you **should not** be directly touching anything inside of them, unless you are specifically changing the functionality of the tree.

 ## Simple Usage